COMP SCI 1106 - Introduction to Software Engineering

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Understand the issues of producing quality software 2 Produce a system design using UML notation 3 Be aware of human issues in the software engineering profession: ethics and professional practice 4 Understand the different aspects of project management in producing quality software
+1 Explain the issues of producing quality software 2 Develop a system design using UML notation 3 Explain human issues in the software engineering profession: ethics and professional practice 4 Discuss the different aspects of project management in producing secure quality software

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.

 The course is designed to develop the following Elements of Competency: 1.1 1.2 1.5 1.6 2.1 2.2 2.3 2.4 3.1 3.2 3.4 3.5 3.6